rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 [Breakpoints module](https://www.drupal.org/project/breakpoints) (in Drupal 8
 core)?
 Or do you just do all of that through Sass?**

 SR: I personally truly dislike the Breakpoint module.
-Every use case I’ve heard for it seems to be based on the thinking that sites have three or four breakpoints and that everything can be boiled down into an easy to use admin interface.
+Every use case I've heard for it seems to be based on the thinking that sites have three or four breakpoints and that everything can be boiled down into an easy to use admin interface.
 There are no standard breakpoints, period, and good, reasonably